Investing in high quality early learning and care will lead to a strong workforce today and tomorrow.

 mclennancountychildwellbeing.org

-Families have access to affordable, quality early childhood environments that help their children learn and develop.
+Families have access to affordable, quality early childhood environments for children 0-3 that help their children learn and develop.

-Early elementary classrooms and educators have the support and resources they need to ensure students are performing at grade level by 3rd grade.
+Early elementary students receive the education they need to perform at grade level by 3rd grade.

 Why Early Childhood Education?